sammertens/fujitsu_scroll/README.md

 ## Project Goal
 The goal of this project is to develop Linux kernel device drivers for the scroll devices found in Fujitsu Lifebook T901 laptops.
+(It has since been found to exist on P772 laptops as well.)

 ## History
 I was looking for a cheap laptop to run Linux on, and picked up a Fujitsu